xingyul/sparse-winograd-cnn/README.md

 In this repository, we release code and data for training Winograd-ReLU CNN on ImageNet as well as pre-trained and iteratively pruned Winograd-ReLU models.

 ### Citation
-If you find our work useful in your research, please consider citing:
+If you find our work useful in your research, please cite:

     @article{Liu2018Winograd,
       title={Efficient Sparse-Winograd Convolutional Neural Networks},